zentrum-lexikographie/dwdsmor/README.md

 DWDSmor
 =======

-This repository provides an XSLT 2 stylesheet for generating SMOR-compatible lexicons from XML files in the DWDS format.
+This repository provides XSLT 2 stylesheets for generating lexicons compatible with SMOR and SMORLemma from XML files in the DWDS format.

-The stylesheet has been tested to work with Saxon 9.9, as provided by the Debian package `libsaxonhe-java`.
-On Debian, it may be run as follows:
+The stylesheets have been tested to work with Saxon 9.9, as provided by the Debian package `libsaxonhe-java`.
+On Debian, they may be run as follows:

     java -cp /usr/share/java/Saxon-HE.jar net.sf.saxon.Transform <XML file> share/dwds2smor.xsl

+    java -cp /usr/share/java/Saxon-HE.jar net.sf.saxon.Transform <XML file> share/dwds2smorlemma.xsl

+Note that both stylesheets include the stylesheet `share/mappings.xsl` with common mappings, functions, and templates.

-Caveat: the stylesheet is meant as proof of concept and currently supports only a limited range of DWDS articles, such as "Mann", "Frau", "Kind", "alt", and "orgeln".
+Caveat: the stylesheets are meant as proof of concept and currently support only a limited range of DWDS articles, such as "Mann", "Frau", "Kind", "alt", and "orgeln".